 Professor of Law - School of Law

-Professor Anderson teaches Contracts, Constitutional Law, Comparative Constitutional Law, International Human Rights, Jurisprudence, and Evidence.
-He was voted Law School Professor of the Year for 2014-2015 and directs MC Law's study abroad programs in Mexico and Cuba.
+Professor Anderson has taught Contracts, Constitutional Law, Comparative Constitutional Law, Evidence, International Human Rights, Jurisprudence, and White Collar Crime.
+He has won numerous teaching awards and was voted Law School Professor of the Year for 2017-2018.

 - B.A. in Philosophy, University Of California at Berkeley May 1994

 - M.A. in Philosophy , University of Virginia May 1998

 - Ph.D. in Philosophy , University of Virginia May 200